 Can I Give My Dog Cornmeal?
 Answer: No, avoid when possible

-This filler is poorly digested and is best avoided.
+This filler is best avoided.

-Cornmeal and K9 Allergies
+Cornmeal & K9 Allergies

-A common culprit for canine allergies is often traced to corn-based food.
-Some dogs develop allergies or bowel problems from eating too much cornmeal.
+Allergies are often linked to corn-based foods.
+Some dogs develop an allergy or bowel problems from eating too much cornmeal.
 It can contribute to coarse coats, ear infections, flaky or itchy skin and even weight problems.

 Reduce Grain, Improve Health

-Maintaining a healthy diet means spending some time carefully reading nutritional labels.
-This should also hold true when choosing a quality dog food.
-The good news is that it’s easy when you know what to look for.
+Maintaining a healthy diet means spending time reading nutritional labels.
+This also holds true when choosing a quality dog food.
+It’s easy when you know what to look for.

-Finding Truly Good K9 Chow
+Finding a Good Canine Chow

 Identifying quality meat in dog food can be tricky.
 For instance, the word poultry may refer to by-products of chicken.
 Pure chicken is much preferred since poultry includes the internal organs such as the heart and the liver.

 Conclusion on Cornmeal